Mahadi-Ahmed/mahadia-spotifyData/README.md

 - ratio of shuffle
 - When did i first start to listen on spotify
 - total time spent listening
+- longest "sessien" of listening to music, in a day
+- longest streak of consecutive days of listening to music

 - Search for a song, show first time i listened to that song